SemParser: A Semantic Parser for Log Analysis: Implementation

 \subsection{Pre-trained word embeddings}

-Word embeddings are low-dimensional vectors representing the semantics of words, which have been proved to boost natural language understanding tasks compared to the one-hot encoding strategy~\cite{rumelhart1986learning}.
-Existing pre-trained word embeddings are trained on Wikipedia or Google News for general purposes.
-However, log message is a very domain-specific language, where the words have quite distinct semantics from daily life.
-Hence, we train domain-specific word embeddings on a representative open-source cloud management system, OpenStack corpus.
+Although existing pre-trained word embeddings show the large success in representing semantics of words, it is not appropriate for understanding logs.
+Log message is a very domain-specific language, where the words have quite distinct semantics from daily life.
+Hence, we train domain-specific word embeddings on a representative cloud management system, OpenStack corpus.
 The corpus is made up of 203,838 sentences crawled from its official website.
-We train the pervasive skip-gram model~\cite{mikolov2013distributed, mikolov2013efficient} on Gensim~\cite{rehureklrec} for ten epochs and set the word embedding dimension to be 100.
+We train the pervasive skip-gram model~\cite{mikolov2013distributed} on Gensim~\cite{rehureklrec} for ten epochs and set the word embedding dimension to be 100.